20 Best Candidate Sourcing Tools for Recruiters in 2026

 13. SeekOut

-SeekOut's AI-powered talent search engine excels at finding candidates with specific technical skills across multiple platforms.
-The platform aggregates information from various sources to create comprehensive candidate profiles that go beyond what's visible on LinkedIn or other individual networks.
+SeekOut's AI-powered talent search engine excels at finding candidates with specific technical skills across multiple platforms, aggregating information to create comprehensive candidate profiles that go beyond what's visible on LinkedIn.
+Its standout feature is a strong focus on diversity recruiting, helping organizations identify qualified candidates from underrepresented groups.

 14. AmazingHiring